simonflk/refactor-to-functional/README.md

 }
 ```

-Not only is the less lines of code, it is “pure” and produces no side effects, but we can still do better.
+Not only is this fewer lines of code, it is “pure” and produces no side effects, but we can still do better.

 ##Curry